 Retaliation can be stealthy and difficult to witness and document.
 Therefore, it is the obligation of the employer to regularly follow up with any applicant or employee who might face retaliation as a result of the reasons stated above.

 The employer would be wise to document the regular follow-up and any charges of retaliation that are reported or witnessed as a result.

 Employers must investigate a charge of retaliation, and even a rumor of retaliation, and document the investigation, its findings, and any disciplinary action that resulted.
 Following the investigation, the employer still has the obligation to continue to follow up to ensure that retaliation is not occurring.
-This followup can tax an employer's resources because talking to a complaining employee may not be enough.
+This followup can tax the employer's resources because talking to a complaining employee may not be enough.
 It is the employer's responsibility to also examine the environment in which the employee is working.

-HR investigates his complaint and concludes that the manager appears to favor white employees in scheduling per their requests.
-HR interviews other black and Hispanic employees who agree with Steve and can find no employees who disagree.
+HR investigates his complaint and concludes that the manager appears to favor White employees in scheduling per their requests.
+HR interviews other Black and Hispanic employees who agree with Steve and can find no employees who disagree.

 The employees are not informed of the outcome of their complaint because of employee confidentiality, but the manager is counseled and warned by his immediate manager and HR.
 Letters are placed in the manager's personnel file and the manager understands that further discriminatory actions will result in progressive discipline that will include termination.

 His manager and HR attempt to place him in another area of the organization, but nothing at his level is available.
 So, with severe warnings about his future behavior, he returns to his management position with scheduling responsibility.

 A month later, Steve returns to HR with a further complaint.
 The manager has changed his behavior toward all non-White employees except him.
 Steve continues to experience discriminatory behavior and the manager has taken his behavior a step further.
 Steve believes the manager goes out of his way to make sure that he has the worst schedule.